 The start/finish line is near Cathcart House.
 It was built in the 1860s as a guest house, and Princess Alix of Hesse was one of the guests; she later become Empress of Russia.

 Shortly after setting off up West Park, the Coach & Horses pub is on the left.
-It still has its fine cycling artwork on the exterior, artwork that was put up at the time of the 2014 Tour de France.
+It still has its fine cycling artwork on the exterior, decorations that were put up at the time of the 2014 Tour de France.

 At the top of West Park is the Prince of Wales roundabout, overlooked by the Prince of Wales mansions.
 A plaque states that the building was constructed around 1815 as Hattersley's coaching inn, then renamed the Brunswick in 1833.
 (Brunswick was also the name of Harrogate's first railway station, which was diagonally opposite the coaching inn).
 In 1866, it became the Prince of Wales hotel, and in 1960, it was converted into apartments.